A Survey on Large Language Model-Based Game Agents: Discussion and Open Challenges

 \subsection{Multi-LLMGA System}

-LLM-based multi-agent systems extend game environments from single-agent decision making to collective behavior, introducing new challenges such as partial observability, communication bandwidth limits, and the need to preserve realistic interaction constraints (§\ref{sec:multi_agent_system}).
-In our framework, we analyze these systems across two complementary levels.
-At the micro level, communication protocols determine what information agents exchange and how it is integrated under these constraints, while at the macro level, organizational structures govern decision flow (topology), guide division of labor (task allocation), and determine whether societies can scale and remain stable.
+LLM-based multi-agent systems extend game environments from single-agent decision making to collective behavior, introducing new challenges such as communication bandwidth limits, and the need to preserve realistic interaction constraints (§\ref{sec:multi_agent_system}).
+To answer Q1, we analyzed these systems across two complementary levels.
+At the agent level, communication protocols determine what information agents exchange and how it is integrated under these constraints, while at the organization level, organizational structures govern decision flow (topology), guide division of labor (task allocation), and determine whether societies can scale and remain stable.

+For Q2, we are interested in how genre-specific requirements influence the multi-agent architectural design.
+Role-playing games such as Werewolf and Avalon center on agent-level communication: the core challenge is controlling what to disclose and what to withhold, placing the design emphasis on belief sharing and selective information exchange.
+Strategy games such as StarCraft~II and Overcooked also foreground agent-level coordination, where the focus shifts to rapid intention propagation and conflict avoidance.
+In contrast, simulation and sandbox games operating at larger scales, such as those modeling entire virtual societies in Minecraft, shift the architectural focus from agent-level protocols to organization-level structures.
+As the number of agents grows, the primary challenge becomes designing topologies and role allocation mechanisms that sustain stable coordination without centralized control.

 Prior studies have demonstrated the potential of multi-agent systems in large-scale simulations, where agents exhibit emergent behaviors.
 However, current large-scale multi-agent simulations remain constrained by structural and methodological limitations.
 Many “emergent” phenomena, such as role differentiation, norm formation, or collective planning, are closely tied to task initialization and rule design.
 In practice, agents are often seeded with shared goals, cooperation-oriented prompts, or predefined role templates that guide subsequent division of labor and coordination patterns.
-Prior studies of multi-agent societies have shown that such structural priors are widespread, from small-scale social environments~\cite{park2023generative} to hierarchical and large-scale simulations~\cite{sagents,zhao2024hierarchical,sid}, where coordination often reflects the constraints of task setup rather than fully autonomous self-organization.
+Prior studies of multi-agent societies have shown that such structural priors are widespread, from small-scale social environments~\cite{park2023generative} to hierarchical and large-scale simulations~\cite{sagents,zhao2024hierarchical}, where coordination often reflects the constraints of task setup rather than fully autonomous self-organization.
 Moreover, the lack of open and reproducible large-scale platforms further limits systematic evaluation, making it difficult to test under what specific conditions such collective dynamics genuinely arise.